qlik-oss/core-website/docs/documentation/recipes/authorization.md

 JSON Web Token (JWT) is an open standard for creating access tokens.
 To read more about the details of JWTs please refer to [https://jwt.io/](https://jwt.io/) and [RFC7519](https://tools.ietf.org/html/rfc7519).

-The QIX engine will use JWTs to:
+The QIX Engine will use JWTs to:

 - connect users to the same sessions
 - apply data security (i.e. section access)
 - enforce document level access control <---- needs to be verified

-## JWT format
+## JWT Format

 A typical JWT consists of three parts (each being base64url-encoded and separated by a dot):
 `{header}.{payload}.{signature}`.